Student Resources

 The Roundtable Perspective is a collegiate television program produced by students and faculty of the Department of Communication and Creative Arts at PNW.

-The department offers a wide-range of practical learning opportunities, including internships, experiential learning, and practicums.
+The Communication and Creative Arts Department offers a wide-range of practical learning opportunities, including internships, experiential learning, and practicums.

-You are encouraged to expand your learning and career aspirations by working directly with professionals in organizations such as radio and television stations, advertising agencies, print media outlets, and public relations firms.
+Students are encouraged to expand learning and career aspirations by working directly with professionals in organizations such as radio and television stations, advertising agencies, print media outlets, and public relations firms.

 Student Organizations